 Free Confidential Services are available.

-Sexual Assault Program services include crisis counseling, therapy, advocacy through the court system, and emotional support for clients as they work toward healing.
-YCC’s trauma-informed case management team can provide information and referrals to other programs that can also be of assistance.
+Sexual assault program services include crisis counseling, therapy, advocacy through the court system, and emotional support for clients as they work toward healing.
+YCC’s trauma-informed case management team can provide information and referrals to other programs that can be of additional assistance.
 Advocates are also available to respond on scene to forensic exams.
 All services are free and confidential.
-YCC Family Crisis Center does not discriminate in the delivery of services or benefits based on race, color, national origin, religion, sex, disability, age, sexual orientation or gender identity.
+YCC Family Crisis Center does not discriminate in the delivery of services or benefits based on race, color, national origin, religion, sex, disability, age, sexual orientation, or gender identity.

 What is Sexual Assault?